Enzogslf/SecondDegreeEquationSep/README.md

       provide executable: long time until i get to do this lol<br>
       make it loopable, so the program doesnt close after first use: this will be easy, hopefully<br>
       separation.java file is useless until proper packaging<br>
+# New Stuff In Experimental Branch!!
+## fixes, progress, new language, etc!